• checkbox logo Reduce debt by up to 80%

 What is Secured Debt?

-On the positive side, because secured debt is less risky for lenders, it often comes with lower interest rates and more favorable terms.
-This can make significant purchases like homes and vehicles financially accessible.
+On the positive side, because secured loans are less risky for lenders, they often come with lower interest rates and more favorable terms.
+This can make big purchases like homes and vehicles accessible to more people.

 What is Unsecured Debt?

-Unsecured debt, while not tied to physical assets, carries its own set of challenges and risks.
-The most direct impact of unsecured debt is on your credit score and financial flexibility.
-High levels of unsecured debt, especially with high interest rates, can quickly become overwhelming, making it difficult to meet monthly payment obligations.
-This can lead to a negative credit report, making it harder and more expensive to borrow money in the future.
+Having a lot of unsecured debt, especially if it has higher interest rates, can quickly become overwhelming, making it difficult to meet monthly repayments.
+If this happens, it can have a negative impact on your credit rating, making it harder and more expensive to borrow money in the future.

 What Debt Help Options Are Available for Secured and Unsecured Debt?